-- The porridge is extremely important in kimchi as due to its viscous nature, it is able to stick to the cabbage and infuse the cabbage with the taste of the herbs and spices.
+- The porridge is extremely important in kimchi as due to its vicious nature, it is able to stick to the cabbage and infuse the cabbage with the taste of the herbs and spices.

-- I store my kimchi is several 2 litre kilner jars but it is possible to buy specialised fermentation jars that have built in air-release valves.
+- I store my kimchi is several 2 litre kilner jars but it is possible to buy specialised fermentation jars that have built-in air-release valves.
 I prefer kilner jars over these jars as they prevent the whole fridge from smelling of kimchi.

 - After a period of fermentation, be careful when opening your jars as the kimchi is liable to explode due to the build up of carbon dioxide generated by fermentation.

 - Because of this, I recommend not filling up the entire jar with kimchi, and opening the jars once a day when fermenting out of the fridge.
 When the kimchi is stored in the fridge, the fermentation slows to a point where you no longer have to release the gas.

 - Wearing gloves is advisable when mixing the porridge with the cabbage as the hot pepper flakes might sting.

 - In this recipe I dissolve the cabbage in a salt water solution compared to dry salting the cabbages. * I prefer this method as it keeps the cabbages slightly more moist, which means your kimchi will have more brine compared to a dry salting method.

 - I cut of some part of the root of each cabbage as I feel this may be too hard to eat.

 - It is possible to use any dried shrimp if you can’t find fermented shrimp as this is added only for the flavour.

 - The word kimchi is actually a general term for any Korean dish made from salted vegetables, whether fermented or not.
 However, the Tonbaechu-kimchi variety is so famous that this is what people usually mean when they say kimchi.